stefankoppier/kotlin-builder-dsl/README.md

 ```

 ### Generating enums
 We can generate enum values as well.
-To do so, we first need to provide a concrete base class.
+To do so, we first need to provide a concrete base class
+and override the function `allValues`.
 For example, for `DayOfWeek` we can define
 ```kotlin
 class DayOfWeekEnumBuilder(faker: Faker = Faker()) : EnumBuilder<DayOfWeek> {
     override fun allValues(): Array<DayOfWeek> {